sids30/dc-logo-yolov8/README.md

 - Run test on the testing set

 # Results
-The model accurately recognized all images presented in the testing set.
+The model accurately recognized the Durham College logo in most of the images presented in the testing set.

 # Note
 Only test photos (predict) are uploaded due to file size restrictions on GitHub.